birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 3. **options-critical** If specified, this property MUST have parameters listing various options.
 To proceed with issuance, a CA MUST understand and implement all options specified in the options-critical parameter's property-list

-The top-level property\_list MAY contain additional properties and a CA MAY proceed with issuance even if it does not understand these additonal properties.
-Subsiquent RFCs MAY standardize properties
+The top-level property\_list MAY contain additional properties and a CA MAY proceed with issuance even if it does not understand these additional properties.
+Subsequent RFCs MAY standardize properties

 # Permissible Methods